scikit-learn-contrib/radius_clustering/README.md

 ## Contributing

-Contributions to MDS Clustering are welcome!
+Contributions to Radius Clustering are welcome!
 Please feel free to submit a Pull Request.

 ## License